Drummoyne Oval: Cricket

+The Sydney Thunder team in the Women's Big Bash League, currently in 2024, play their home matches at Drummoyne.

 Ian Chappell's Test Eleven versus John Benaud's Rest of Australia

-One of the largest crowds at Drummoyne oval was on October 8, 1972 when an estimated 20,000 attended a one day cricket match.
+One of the largest crowds at Drummoyne Oval was on October 8, 1972, when an estimated 20,000 attended a one day cricket match.
 Well known players included Greg Chappell, Richie Benaud, Doug Walters and Dennis Lillee.

 John Benaud's team won by one wicket.